How to read your eye prescription

 Plus signs (+) mean you are long-sighted (hyperopic).
 You are likely to find seeing far away things easier than close up.
 The more long-sighted you are, the higher the number following the plus sign will be.

-What does CYL mean?
+What does CYL mean in my eye prescription?

 Standing for cylinder, CYL explains the amount of lens power needed to correct astigmatism – a condition where the eye doesn’t evenly focus.
 The CYL can be negative or positive.
 The higher the number, the stronger the astigmatism.
 If you don’t have astigmatism, or the effect is too small to need correction, you won’t have a CYL number on your prescription.

-What does AXIS mean?
+What does AXIS mean in my eye prescription?

 AXIS and CYL work together to correct astigmatism.
 AXIS describes the orientation of the cylinder (astigmatic lens) required to correct your astigmatism.
 It’s displayed as a positive number between 0 and 180 degrees and acts almost like a map of your eye.

-What does BASE mean?
+What does BASE mean in my eye prescription?

 Some people have difficulty in eye coordination and require a special prismatic lens to help their eyes work together.
 The prismatic lens alters the direction of light travel without altering the focus.
 Prism stands for the amount of prism (in prism diopters) required, while base describes the orientation required for the prism to aid the eyes work together.

-What does ADD mean?
+What does ADD mean in my eye prescription?

 ADD describes the added lens power needed to make it easier for you to see at a closer range such as reading or using a computer.
 You will see this on a prescription for reading glasses or for the bottom part of varifocal lenses.
 The ADD number is usually the same for both eyes somewhere between +0.75 and +3.00 D.

-What does BVD mean?
+What does BVD mean in my eye prescription?

 BVD stands for back vertex distance.
 For higher prescriptions altering the position of the lens will alter its effect.
 In these cases the distance between the lens and surface of the eye is measured.
 This can be used to adapt the prescription should the desired spectacles sit at a different distance from the eye, maintaining equivalent focus.